dword-design/nuxt-content-git/README.md

     fetch-depth: 0
 ```

-Also keep in mind that when deploying to static site hosters like GitHub Pages, you also need to do a deep clone on the system where you are generating the site.
+Keep in mind that when deploying to static site hosters like GitHub Pages, you also need to do a deep clone on the system where you are generating the site.
 So do a local regular clone when generating locally, or use the config above for GitHub actions.

 <!-- LICENSE/ -->
 ## Contribute